dezugin/udacity_devops_azure/README.md

 7. run `terraform apply` to apply your plan and deploy your infrastructure
 8. run `terraform show` to see your infrastructure!
 9. run `terraform destroy` to destroy your infrastructure and save on resources!

+You should have as many vms as you wish, with the characteristics specified in the udacity course!